TimochiL/pc2-scripts/DOCS.md

 - The INI configuration file is then rewritten line by line.
 The lines containing configurations for the web app scoreboard name and password are modified according to the user's previous scoreboard name and password input responses.
 - In order to add a custom web team interface web application button for contest participants to download a sample data archive, a new "main.js" file must be created to replace the default JavaScript file, since the web app is built dynamically.
 - The user is given the option of using the default "main.js" file or entering the path to the new "main.js" file.
 Similarly, if the assets folder is not found, the user is asked to enter the path to the new assets folder.

+### main

+**Feature:**

+- Constantly listens for commands "start", "exit", "/ethernet", "/wti", "/ini", "/h", and batch file name command.
+- Each command calls their corresponding methods in the pc2 object instance.

+**Structures:**

+- The "exit" command allows the user to reset or maintain network settings that may have been changed during the contest running process.
+The command calls function "yn_command" if the WiFi IP and or Ethernet IP addresses are static in order to reset the static IP addresses to dynamic IP addresses.
+- If the contest has been started, function "toggle_firewall" is called such that the user may optionally reset or maintain the same firewall profiles states.